- Military Life Cycle

 - Has an older sibling with severe disabilities

-- Lives in a home with three or more kids close in age
+- Lives in a home with three or more children close in age

 - Has a parent who did not graduate from high school